trailofbits/cb-multios/cqe-challenges/CROMU_00009/README.md

 an inode definition and the data blocks to which that inode points.
 With control over those data block pointers, arbitrary writes are possible.

-The second vulnerability is due to a NULL pointer dref when cgc_indexing file system blocks.
+The second vulnerability is due to a NULL pointer dref when indexing file system blocks.

 ### Generic class of vulnerability
 Incorrect array bounds check leading to buffer overflow and arbitrary writes.